Duggan Steel Group

 Following a competitive tender, Duggan Steel selected Filestream’s EDM solution given it offered value for money, had the capability to add bar coding, workflow and reporting modules to the system (all of which have been purchased) and used a familiar Windows based GUI so that minimal user training would be required.
 Responsive reseller support from Woodsoft was also a factor in the choice.

-¹ Predominately the supply of made to order steel beams to the construction industry
+¹ Predominently the supply of made-to-order steel beams to the construction industry

-² These are used to make agricultural barns and sheds, venting ducks and so on.
+² These are used to make agricultural barns and sheds, venting ducts and so on.

 ³ The company takes light gauge 1 mm to 5mm thick coiled steel, cuts it to length and makes it into various products for customers.